To Eat the Body and Drink the Blood of Christ

 In verses 35 and 47, Jesus clearly shows that he is the giver and sustainer of life, and that it is through a belief in him that one can obtain eternal life.

 It is important to understand that the spiritual nourishment provided through the holy spirit is only available because of the sacrifice of Jesus Christ.

 Christ is truly the bread of life without whom we cannot exist, because God the Father has given him all authority over life and death.
 It is through him that all life is given and sustained.
 See Jn.10:27-29; 17:22; Heb.1:2-3.

 "Your fathers did eat manna in the wilderness, and are dead.
 This is the bread which comes down from heaven, that a man may eat thereof, and not die" (vs.49-50).

-During the time of Christ, many believed that those of Israel who were condemned to wander and die in the wilderness had lost their opportunity for salvation and would not be able to partake of the afterlife.
+During the time of Christ, many believed, at that time, that those of Israel who were condemned to wander and die in the wilderness had lost their opportunity for salvation and would not be able to partake of the afterlife.
 Therefore, Jesus reminded them that their ancestors who ate the manna in the wilderness did indeed die, but what he came to offer would give life after death for eternity.